 There are challenges in trying to emulate someone else's work, especially that of a legend.
-For one thing, it is difficult to nail such a well-practiced and distinctive style.
-Then there's the issue of drawing in another person's style while getting good likenesses of the aforementioned famous.
-Every caricaturist's method of finding the "right" likeness is different, and I had to combine mine with his.
-Of course such a challenge can be fun, and this proved to be.
+For one thing, it is difficult to nail such a distinctive, well-honed (and frankly, brilliant) style.
+Then there's the issue of drawing in another person's style while also getting good likenesses of the aforementioned celebrities.
+Every caricaturist's method of finding the "right" likeness is different, and I had to combine his drawing style with my own sensibilities about how to depict a person, and what to exaggerate.
+Of course such a challenge can be fun, and this proved to be true.

 Step 5: The sketch was passed around their management and with a positive response, I went forward with finished artwork in "ink" on my Wacom Cintiq.

 Elvis and Marilyn Monroe were the two elements that I felt were the strongest, so I refined those, and then built the cartoon around them.